Melbourne: Demographics

-Melbourne is projected to overtake Sydney as Australia's most populous city sometime between 2032 and 2046.
+Melbourne added an estimated 105,000 people in 2024–25 and is projected to overtake Sydney as Australia's most populous city sometime between 2032 and 2046.

 After a trend of declining population density since World War II, the city has seen increased density in the inner and western suburbs, aided in part by Victorian Government planning, such as Postcode 3000 and Melbourne 2030, which have aimed to curtail urban sprawl.
-As of 2018, the CBD is the most densely populated area in Australia with more than 19,000 residents per square kilometre, and the inner city suburbs of Carlton, South Yarra, Fitzroy and Collingwood make up Victoria's top five.
+As of 2025, the CBD is the most densely populated area in Australia, with more than 43,000 residents per square kilometre; the inner-city suburbs of Carlton, South Yarra, Fitzroy, and Collingwood complete Victoria's top five.

 Ancestry and immigration

 At the 2021 census, the most commonly nominated ancestries were: